snehaNegi/MACHINE-LEARNING-HOT-TOPICS/README.md

 **Our Task:**

-a Generate spectrogram features - Use the log magnitude spectrogram as before witha 64 component magnitude FFT (NFFT).
-In this case, the spectrogram will havedimension 32 times the number of frames (using 25 ms with a shift of 10 ms).
+a Generate spectrogram features - Use the log magnitude spectrogram as before with a 64 component magnitude FFT (NFFT).
+In this case, the spectrogram will have dimension 32 times the number of frames (using 25 ms with a shift of 10 ms).

-b Train two GMM models with K-means initialization (for eachclass) separately eachwith (i) 2 mixtures with diagonal covariance,
+b Train two GMM models with K-means initialization (for eachclass) separately each with

+(i) 2 mixtures with diagonal covariance,

-(ii) 2 mixtures with full covariance and(iii) 5-mixture components with diagonal/full covariancerespectively on this data.Plot the log-likelihood as a function of the EM iteration.
+(ii) 2 mixtures with full covariance and

+(iii) 5-mixture components with diagonal/full covariancerespectively on this data.Plot the log-likelihood as a function of the EM iteration.

 c Classify the test samples using the built classifiers and report the performance interms of error rate (percentage of mis-classified samples) on the text data.